 Paul and Doris Wilt Prize

 Each year, Dr. and Mrs. Paul C. Wilt fund a cash prize for the best research paper in the Senior Seminar (History 198).
-Dr. Wilt was a member of the history department faculty for over 30 years, and continues to teach occasionally even in his retirement.
+Dr. Wilt was a member of the history department faculty for over 30 years.
 During his time in the department, he was a strong supporter of the Senior Seminar.
 In this class, advanced history students have the opportunity to pursue a research project on their own.
 The project must involve using both primary and secondary sources, and must represent a student’s mastery of the current research on the topic as well as their own contribution to that scholarship.
 The prize is $500, along with a celebratory meal with Paul and Doris Wilt and the department faculty.